benjamhall/solo-project-hiking-gems/README.md

 Thank you to Prime Digital Academy who equipped me with the tools to build this application.

 ## Support
-If you have suggestions or issues, please email me at benjamhall@gmail.com
+If you have suggestions or questions, please email me at benjamhall@gmail.com